harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 18 & 19: April 08, 2021

+**Today's Progress**: Working with the Turtle graphics library in python to build several graphics, and finally learning about higher order functions and instances to create a Turtle Race game.

+**Thoughts**: It was really interesting and fun to play around with the turtle library.
+I created a fractal tree as an additional challenge.
+I finally caught up with my schedule.
+Back on track from tomorrow!

 ### Day 16 & 17: April 07, 2021

 **Today's Progress**: An introduction to Object Oriented Programming in Python.
 Refactored the coffee machine game from yesterday to use OOP concepts.
 Additionally built a quiz game entirely applying the OOP concepts.